Skip to main content

 {

-// slot code used to uniquely identify the powerup slot
+// property code used to uniquely identify the powerup property

 code: 'message',